CalDymos/nuki-restbridge/README.md

 #### General Settings

-- *Host name*: Set the hostname for the Nuki Rest Bridge ESP
+- **Host name**: Set the hostname for the Nuki Rest Bridge ESP
-- *Network hardware*: "Wi-Fi only" by default, set to ethernet if available
+- **Network hardware**: "Wi-Fi only" by default, set to ethernet if available
-- *RSSI send interval*: Set to a positive integer to specify the number of seconds between sending the current Wi-Fi RSSI; set to -1 to disable, default value 60
+- **RSSI send interval**: Set to a positive integer to specify the number of seconds between sending the current Wi-Fi RSSI; set to -1 to disable, default value 60
-**(Requires Home Automation Reporting to be enabled)**
+  > 📘: Requires Home Automation Reporting to be enabled
-- *Restart on disconnect*: Enable to restart the Nuki Rest Bridge when disconnected from the network.
+- **Restart on disconnect**: Enable to restart the Nuki Rest Bridge when disconnected from the network.
-- *Find Wi-Fi AP with strongest signal*: Uses the AP with the strongest signal for the connection via Wi-Fi
+- **Find Wi-Fi AP with strongest signal**: Uses the AP with the strongest signal for the connection via Wi-Fi

 #### IP Address Assignment

-- *Enable DHCP*: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
+- **Enable DHCP**: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
-- *Static IP address*: When DHCP is disabled set to the preferred static IP address for the Nuki Bridge to use
+- **Static IP address**: When DHCP is disabled set to the preferred static IP address for the Nuki Bridge to use
-- *Subnet*: When DHCP is disabled set to the preferred subnet for the Nuki Hub to use
+- **Subnet**: When DHCP is disabled set to the preferred subnet for the Nuki Bridge to use
-- *Default gateway*: When DHCP is disabled set to the preferred gateway IP address for the Nuki Bridge to use
+- **Default gateway**: When DHCP is disabled set to the preferred gateway IP address for the Nuki Bridge to use
-- *DNS Server*: When DHCP is disabled set to the preferred DNS server IP address for the Nuki Bridge to use
+- **DNS Server**: When DHCP is disabled set to the preferred DNS server IP address for the Nuki Bridge to use

 ---

 ### REST API Configuration

-- *Enable REST API*: Activate the Rest Web Server to receive requests
+- **Enable REST API**: Activate the Rest Web Server to receive requests
-- *API Port*: Set the port number for the REST API (default: 80)
+- **API Port**: Set the port number for the REST API (default: 80)
-- *Access Token*: Set an access token to secure the REST API.
+- **Access Token**: Set an access token to secure the REST API.

 ---